Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

-To further illustrate the proposed method, we apply it to a mutagenesis dataset adapted from \cite{kuruppumullage2013}.
-Mutagenesis comprises all the processes by which mutations are generated in DNA, it is one of major evolutionary forces, and is central to causing many human diseases (e.g. cancer).
-Understanding mutagenesis and how it is influenced by the genomic landscape is key to shedding light on genome dynamics \citep{makova2015}. \cite{kuruppumullage2013} estimated different types of mutation rates in non-overlapping neutrally evolving regions (broken into windows) along the human genome, employed Hidden Markov Models to define six divergence states and segmented the genome in different regions belonging to these states.
+To fully illustrate the proposed method in its motif discovery purpose, we apply it to a mutagenesis dataset adapted from \cite{kuruppumullage2013}.
+Mutagenesis comprises all the processes by which mutations are generated in DNA, it is one of major evolutionary forces, and is central to causing many human diseases (e.g.~cancer).
+Understanding mutagenesis and how it is influenced by the genomic landscape is key to shedding light on genome dynamics \citep{makova2015}. \cite{kuruppumullage2013} estimated different types of neutral (i.e.~not affected by selection) mutation rates in non-overlapping windows along the human genome comparing it with primates, and employed Hidden Markov Models to define six divergence states and segment the genome accordingly.
 One of the states is of particular interest: it comprises ``hot regions'' with very high rates for substitutions, small insertions and deletions, which are associated with high GC content, early replication timing and open chromatin.
-Since these results are obtained at a rather large scale (1-Mb windows), investigating rates at finer resolution within the hot regions may reveal more specific trends and patterns of variation.
+Since these results were obtained at a rather large scale (1-Mb windows), investigating rates at finer resolution within the hot regions may reveal more specific trends and patterns of variation.
 Estimating high-resolution mutation rates in 1-kb windows within each hot region \citep[with the same pipeline as in][see Supplementary Material]{kuruppumullage2013} we generate a dataset of $43$ curves, varying in length from 1 Mb (corresponding to a grid of $1\,000$ points) to 22 Mb ($22\,000$ points).
-The curves are highly noisy, and contain several missing or inaccurate values -- due to the fact that in many 1-kb windows the information needed to estimate rates is scarce.
+The curves are very noisy, and contain several missing or inaccurate values -- due to the fact that in many 1-kb windows the information needed to estimate rates is scarce.
 In particular, substitution rates can be reliably estimated only in $60\%$ of the 1-kb windows.
 After pre-processing with stochastic regression imputation and local smoothing, missing values are reduced to $17\%$ of the windows (see Supplementary Material).
-In this application we do not consider insertion and deletion rates, because their estimates are even noisier and less accurate than for substitution rates.
+In this application we do not consider insertion and deletion rates, because their estimates are yet noisier and less accurate than for substitution rates.